-Time and sales data is great but you don’t want to use just that information to trade.
-Candlesticks and patterns coupled with technical indicators will go along way, especially when trading penny stocks.
+Time and sales data are great, but you don’t want to use just that information to trade.
+Candlesticks, patterns, and technical indicators will go a long way, especially when trading penny stocks.

-You may see buy orders coming in on time and sales but the charts are showing dark cloud cover patterns.
-Either someone knows something you don’t or they don’t know patterns.
+You may see buy orders and sales coming in on time, but the charts show dark cloud cover patterns.
+Either someone knows something you don’t, or they don’t know patterns.

 That in and of itself is disastrous.
-You can compare tweezer bottom patterns to the time and sales data to see if it matches up.
+You can compare Tweezer bottom patterns to the time and sales data to see if they match up.
 If you’ve spent any time trading, you know that candlesticks and patterns are the name of the game.

-Time and sales data is a lot going on.
-It sounds easy to use but when you’re a new trader, it can be overwhelming.
+Time and sales data are a lot going on.
+It sounds easy to use but can be overwhelming when you’re a new trader.
 The important thing to do is practice.

 Open up a paper trading account and make thousands of practice trades.
-Everyone wants to jump right in and start making money but that’s not realistic.
-When you practice using these tools you can hone your craft.
+Everyone wants to jump in and start making money, but that’s unrealistic.
+When you practice using these tools, you can hone your craft.

 Just like a doctor has to study for a long time before going out on their own, trading is no different.
-You need stock training to study and practice and study some more.
+You need stock training to study, practice, and study some more.
 Only then will you become a successful trader.

 If you need more help, take our day trading course.